DalenPlanestrider/lahar/README.md

 ```

 ## Documentation
 The authoritative source of Lahar's documentation is the header itself.
 See the preamble at the beginning for the overview, as well as compile-time configuration options.
 Every public function has doc comments.
-See main.c for a full example of an application that shows basic window submission and presentation.

 ## License
 Lahar is released under the MIT license